Dakota Wesleyan’s work-study program is available to students who

 I have found a job; now how do I get started?

-The financial aid office will provide you with a
+The Center for Talent Development will provide you with a

 contract for you and your supervisor to sign.
 Copies of this contract